algo99/gtick/README.md

 ```
 ## Things not covered yet and maybe will not be...

-* NLS just skipped.
+* NLS is just skipped.
 Internationalization will not be used
-* Proper installation/packaging
+* Proper installation/packaging is still missing
 * Building of `doc/test/util` are skipped